autistic-symposium/master-algorithms-py/trees/README.md

 <br>

 - `left -> node -> right`
-- in a bst, in-order traversal will be in ascending order (therefore, it's the most frequent used method).
+- in a bst, in-order traversal will be in ascending order (therefore, it's the most frequently used method).

 ```python
 def inorder(self, root):